Your Genesys Blog Subscription has been confirmed!

 Today, Genesys is making it easier than ever to maximize your existing Microsoft investments, ensure global data security and innovate at your pace.

-We’re excited to announce the launch of Genesys Engage™ on Microsoft Azure, which Genesys and Microsoft are now co-selling worldwide.
+We’re excited to announce the launch of Genesys Multicloud CX™ on Microsoft Azure, which Genesys and Microsoft are now co-selling worldwide.

 Now we’re expanding that partnership with the launch of the Azure cloud service, which enables contact centers to deliver superior interactions for their customers.
 With this omnichannel solution, enterprises have the security and scalability needed to connect every touchpoint of the customer journey.

-With Genesys Engage on Microsoft Azure, customers can innovate faster and become more agile by offering the full breadth of capabilities large enterprises require.
+With Genesys Multicloud CX on Microsoft Azure, customers can innovate faster and become more agile by offering the full breadth of capabilities large enterprises require.
 And many enterprises can maximize their existing Microsoft investments through simplified management, centralized IT expertise, reduced costs and more.

 The initial infrastructure footprint covers the Americas, with expansion across Europe and Asia by the end of 2021.